llingg/behaviour-benchmarking/README.md

     - `sudo chmod 777 BAGNAME_localization.bag`
     - `sudo chmod 777 BAGNAME_duckiebot.bag`
   * To get the information recorded by the diagnostic toolbox, visit [dashboard](https://dashboard.duckietown.org/) and login using your Duckietown token.
 Then navigate to _Diagnostics_ and in the drop down menue _Group_ select _Name_BehBench_LF_ and in the drop down menu _Time_ the corresponding time when you ran the Benchmark.
 After add the data by pressing onto the green plus and download the _.json_ file by pressing the Download log button.
-  * Place the download .json file within you `bag` folder and rename it to `BAGNAME_diagnostics.json`.
+  * Place the download .json file within your `~/behaviour-benchmarking/data/BenchmarkXY/json` folder and rename it to `BAGNAME_diagnostics.json`.

   * To help the Duckietown community to gather the logs of the recorded bags, please create a folder, named BAGNAME, containing the two bag files as well as the .json file.
 Make zip of this folder and upload it to the bag folder found under [this link](https://drive.google.com/drive/folders/1pkjvPl8VyOj8K6jeUHXSE0XNPyVqgQDg?usp=sharing).